BarbaraPekala/ifis/README.md

 In the first step, on line 8, a root object is created representing the inference system based on interval fuzzy sets.
 The resources of this object will be supplemented with individual elements of the system enabling the implementation of fuzzy inference.
 In lines 11–18, interval fuzzy sets are created and linked to the appropriate interval linguistic variables.
 Each of the interval fuzzy sets (in the current version of the library) is described by two membership functions, one for the beginning of the interval and the other for its end.
 These functions can be defined by means of defined functions that represent typical membership functions, e.g. triangular, trapezoidal, etc. (taken from the Simpful library), by means of characteristic points that define them or through their own function definitions.
 In the example considered, two input data (input linguistic variables) are considered: Service quality and Food quality.
 Service quality is described by three compartments (fuzzy harvests), “poor”, “good” and “excellent”, and Food quality by two fuzzy harvests, “rancid” and “delicious”.

 In lines 21–25, the output of the inferring system is defined, the implementation of which depends on the selected inference method.
 In the inference system based on the Mamdani method, the output is defined in the form of an interval fuzzy set, whereas with the Takagi–Sugeno inference method, specific output functions are defined.
-In the example under consideration, two exact output values are given, corresponding to tip values of 5% and 15% of the order value, and one value which is derived from the relationship specified in line 25.
+In the example under consideration, two exact output values are given, corresponding to tip values of 5% and 15% of the order value, and one value is derived from the relationship specified in line 25.
 Lines 27–30 define the fuzzy inference rules, and lines 33–34 determine the real values of the input variables (two variables in this example).
 The entire inference process starts on line 38, using the Takagi–Sugeno method of inference.
 For the example input data, the rating for service quality is equal to 4 and the rating for food quality is equal to 8 (for limits [0,10]), and the result is a tip value defined by the range [14.1667%, 14.78143%].
 This specifies the range within which the tip value may vary as a percentage of the total order value.

 ## Further info
 If you need further information, please write an e-mail to: pgrochowalski@ur.edu.pl